angang0123/my_project/Rixml/readme.md

 Here's a sample Rixml file structure in a tree graph overview:
 ![Rixml Tree2](/Rixml/images/rixml_tree2.PNG)

-You may check the "Sample" folder to find more sample rixml files in this repository.
+You may check the ["Sample"](/Rixml/Samples) folder to find more sample rixml files in this repository.
 Also a tool is provided for you to quickly generate a rixml file that is acceptable by our rixml system (with all the important fields available), feel free to have a try.
-For more details about the available fields, please refer to Rixml data dictionary.
-Just be careful that **our system doesn't parse all fields provided in data dictionary so far.
-And there are some known issues for our rixml parser.** If you have any question, please check with related contribution CAMs or engineers.
+(information hiden)

 [Back to top](#a-brief-introduction-of-rixml)